-Although long-term recovery can be achieved through rehab, drug or alcohol relapse risks are common.
+Although long-term recovery can be achieved through drug or alcohol rehab, drug or alcohol relapse risks are common.
 Alcohol relapse statistics show that 50% of recovering addicts do experience a depth of relapse within the first few years.
 Relapse risks do however reduce significantly once recovery has been experienced after 5 years.

 It is however important to remember that there are different stages of relapse.
 Some of those individuals will experience an emotional relapse, which can soon be resolved.
 Others will experience a mental relapse, sometimes requiring further addiction treatment.
 A proportion of those will progress to a physical relapse, where drug or alcohol consumption has restarted.